 During the flight of 260 hours and 163 orbits, several live telecasts were made from the Apollo spacecraft, giving the viewer a tour of the spacecraft, a look at the astronauts at work, and a glimpse at their view of the earth.
+Because Apollo 7 was in Earth orbit, television transmissions were limited to the few minutes they were in range of the MSFN tracking stations at Corpus Chisti in Texas and Merritt Island in Florida.
+These stations were the only ones equipped with early versions of the RCA scan converter, which converted the slow scan TV to US commercial standard (525 line at 30 fps) television.
 It was the first successful transmission of live television from an American manned spacecraft.

 On October 22, after an 11-day trip, the Apollo began its descent.
 The reentry was automatically controlled by the spacecraft's computerized guidance system.
 The spacecraft splashed down upside down within 0.3 of a mile (0.5 km) of its target in the Atlantic Ocean.
 It was soon righted with inflated bags, and within an hour after landing, the astronauts were aboard the carrier Essex.
 Subsequent medical examinations showed them to be in good condition.

 Apollo 7 primary recovery ship USS Essex Beck printed cachet cover.